Babaco: Growth

+Cultural importance

+Babaco sweet fruit consumption is of considerable cultural importance in the mountainous regions of Andean countries, specially in Ecuador.
+The fruit is commonly eaten in the Ecuadorian Sierra as fruit marmalade, boiled with sugar to make dulce de babaco, in juice, or as flavoring of traditional sweets.
+Boiled babaco texture has been described close to that of boiled apple.
+The fruit is used mainly in confections, pastry and juices.

 Characteristics

 It is a small, unbranched or sparsely branched tree reaching 5–8 m tall.
 The fruit differs from the related papaya (C. papaya) in being narrower, typically less than 10 cm in diameter.
 The babaco fruit is seedless and the smooth skin can be eaten, and is said to have tastes of strawberry, papaya, kiwi and pineapple.
-The fruit is pentagonal in shape, therefore giving it the scientific name of Carica pentagona.
+The fruit is pentagonal in shape, therefore giving it the scientific name of Vasconcellea pentagona.
 The fruit is not especially acidic, but contains papain, a proteolytic enzyme, which may cause mild irritation or "burns".

 Like the papaya, the babaco is grown for its edible fruit and for its fruit juice.
 Cultivation away from its native range has been successful as far south as New Zealand, and as far north as California, some regions of England, Guernsey, Channel Islands, and somewhat also in Italy (mostly Sicily and Calabria).